saulfabregwiivc/Scratch-Everywhere/EXTENSIONS.md

 - Extension library: The code or compiled library of a extension.
 - Extension config: The `extension.json` file of the extension.

+## Directory Structure

+The directory structure is pretty simple, it's just a directory with the extensions id within the extensions folder with an `extension.json` file and a `extension.so`/`extension.rpl`/`extension.dll`/`extension.dylib` file.

 ## Extension Library

 ## `extension.json`